On Hadamard powers of positive semi-definite matrices: Proof of Theorem

 \subsection{Acknowledgement.}

 The authors thank Manjunath Krishnapur for suggesting the question addressed in this article and for helpful discussions.
-They thank Apoorva Khare for his insightful suggestions on a draft of this article.
+They thank Apoorva Khare for his insightful suggestions on a draft of this article, and an anonymous referee for insightful remarks.